 Corporations, limited liability companies, limited partnerships, and limited liability partnerships are required by statute to designate an agent for service of process.

-To search for a particular business of record with our office, the Business Search contains abstracts of certain information only relating to corporations, limited liability companies, limited partnerships based on the most current filings that are of record in this office, including the name and address of the agent for service of process, if any.
+To search for a particular business of record with our office, the Business Search contains the most current filings that are of record in this office, including the name and address of the agent for servcie of process, if any.

 Currently, information for limited liability partnerships (e.g. law firms, architecture firms, engineering firms, public accountancy firms, and land survey firms), general partnerships, associations, and other entity types are not contained in the Business Search.
 If you wish to obtain information about these entity types, download, complete, and submit a Business Entities Records - Order Form (PDF) to request copies of filings for these entity types.

 Note: Serving the designated agent is not the only method of serving a particular business entity with process.
 The Code of Civil Procedure and Corporations Code provide multiple methods for direct service and for substituted service of process.
 Please refer to the following code sections for further information: